jadielmwangi/Delani-studio/README.md

 ## Project Author
 Jadiel Mwangi
 ## Project Description
-* Delaini studio  is a page that provides a platform on which developers can host their projects done by developers and also sell to those who are  interested buyering these projects, also it have contacts section and a footer at the bottom.
+* Delaini studio  is a page that provides a platform on which developers can host their projects done and also sell to those who are  interested buyering these projects, also it have contacts section and a footer at the bottom.

 ## Setup Instructions
 * git clone https://github.com/jadielmwangi/Delani-studio  on your terminal.